Homological norms on nonpositively curved manifolds: Introduction and Results

 The vector space $C_p(X, \mathbb R)$ of singular $p$-chains of a topological space $X$ comes equipped with a natural choice of basis consisting of the set of all continuous maps from the $p$-dimensional Euclidean simplex into $X$.
 The $\ell^1$-norm on $C_p(X, \mathbb R)$ associated to this basis descends to a semi-norm $\norm{\cdot }_1$ on the singular homology $H_p(X, \R)$ by taking the infimum of the norm within each equivalence class, or more precisely,

 \begin{defn} The Gromov norm of a $p$-homology class $\alpha$ is

 \end{defn}

-This norm was introduced by Thurston (\cite[Chapter 6]{Thurston77}), and later generalized by Gromov (\cite{Gromov82}), and an important special case is the {\em simplicial volume,} written $\norm{M}$, of a closed oriented $n$-manifold $M$ which is defined to be $\norm{[M]}_1$, where $[M]$ is the fundamental class in $H_n(M, \R)$--the image of a preferred generator in $H_n(M, \Z)$ under the change of coefficient map.
+This norm was introduced by Thurston (\cite[Chapter 6]{Thurston77}), and later generalized by Gromov (\cite{Gromov82}), and an important special case is the {\em simplicial volume,} written $\norm{M}$, of a closed oriented connected $n$-manifold $M$ which is defined to be $\norm{[M]}_1$, where $[M]$ is the fundamental class in $H_n(M, \R)$--the image of a preferred generator in $H_n(M, \Z)$ under the change of coefficient map.
 More concretely,

 where the infimum is taken over all singular cycles with real coefficients representing the fundamental class in the top homology group of $M$.
-This invariant is multiplicative under covers, so the definition can be extended to closed non-orientable manifolds as well.
+This invariant is multiplicative under finite covers, so the definition can be extended to closed connected non-orientable manifolds as well.
+In what follows, we will always assume that our manifolds are connected.

 For a cohomology class $\beta\in H^p(M,\R)$ we denote the \emph{harmonic norm} by $\norm{\beta}_H$ and define it to be the $L^2$-norm of the unique harmonic form representing the class $\beta$ in the DeRham cohomology.
-Since the harmonic representative minimizes the $L^2$-norm among all forms, we have \begin{defn} The harmonic norm of a cohomology class $\beta$ is
+Since the harmonic representative minimizes the $L^2$-norm among all forms, we have \begin{defn} The harmonic norm of a cohomology class $\beta\in H^p(M,\R)$ is

 where the infimum is taken over all closed differential forms $\eta$ representing $\beta$.
 The infimum is achieved by the harmonic representative $\omega$ satisfying $\Delta \omega=0$, i.e. $\norm{\omega}_2=\norm{\beta}_H$. \end{defn}